 Clinical Findings and Lesions

 Pars intermedia adenomas are the most common pituitary tumors in horses.
-They are yellow to white, multinodular, and incorporate the pars nervosa.
-Horses with PPID may have hyperglycemia (insulin-resistant) and glycosuria, probably because of increase concentration of cortisol and other hormones that are insulin antagonists.
+They are yellow to white, multinodular, and compress the pars nervosa.
+Horses with PPID may have hyperglycemia (insulin-resistant) and glycosuria.
+It is not known why some horses with PPID become insulin resistant and others do not.
+However, cortisol and other hormones that may be present in increased concentrations in horses with PPID are insulin antagonists.

 Differential diagnoses include syndromes resulting in chronic debilitation, eg, poor management and nutrition, parasitism, and chronic systemic diseases.
-The polyuria and polydipsia (PU/PD) must be differentiated from that due to chronic renal disease or diabetes insipidus.
+The PU/PD must be differentiated from that due to chronic renal disease or diabetes insipidus.
 The hyperglycemia, glycosuria, and PU/PD must be differentiated from that caused by primary diabetes mellitus.
 High insulin concentrations or an increased glucose:insulin ratio must be differentiated from primary hyperinsulinemia (equine metabolic syndrome).
-Pheochromocytomas (see Neuroendocrine Tissue Tumors) may cause hyperhidrosis, hyperglycemia, and tachypnea, although they usually are nonfunctional and only found incidentally at necropsy.
+Pheochromocytomas (see Neuroendocrine Tissue Tumors) may cause hyperhidrosis, hyperglycemia, and tachypnea, although they usually are nonfunctional and found only incidentally at necropsy.
 Differential diagnosis for hirsutism includes being of the Bashkir Curly breed or having a congenital curly coat abnormality.
 There is no other recognized condition in which adult horses acquire a long, curly hair coat.
 For this reason, hirsutism can be considered a positive diagnostic test for PPID.